 |Official Title:||Diabetes Prevention Program Outcomes Study|

-- development of diabetes according to American Diabetes Association criteria (fasting plasma glucose level >= 126 mg/dL [7.0 mmol/L] or 2-hour plasma glucose >= 200 mg/dL [11.1 mmol/L], after a 75 gram OGTT, and confirmed with a repeat test).
+- development of diabetes. [ Time Frame: 2008 ]Primary outcome for years 2002-2008 defined according to American Diabetes Association criteria (fasting plasma glucose level >= 126 mg/dL [7.0 mmol/L] or 2-hour plasma glucose >= 200 mg/dL [11.1 mmol/L], after a 75 gram OGTT, and confirmed with a repeat test).

 |Study Start Date:||September 2002|

 |Estimated Study Completion Date:||January 2015|

 |Primary Completion Date:||October 2013 (Final data collection date for primary outcome measure)|